 gives the company their signed consent to act as a director of the company, and

 is not ineligible to be a director under the Corporations Act or the ACNC Act.

+Any appointment of a director to fill a casual vacancy shall only be for the remainder of the term set out under 37.2 (c) or 37.5 in respect of the position being so filled.

+Any individual Member Centre may only have a maximum of two (2) persons concurrently serving as Directors, following those Directors having been appointed under the above clause 23.

 If the number of directors is reduced to fewer than three or is less than the number required for a quorum, the continuing directors may act but only: